Victor G. Reuther: Assassination Attempt

 In 1949, Victor began receiving calls from the Detroit Police Department claiming that neighbors were complaining about his dogs barking.
 When he went outside to check on the dog, a parked car drove away from the front of his house.
 After the police issued a "final warning" he gave the dog to some friends.
-The next evening, while he was reading a newspaper, a shotgun-wielding assassin fired at him through a closed window, hitting Reuther in the face and upper body.
+On May 24 1949, while he was reading a newspaper, a shotgun-wielding assassin fired at him through a closed window, hitting Reuther in the face and upper body.
 Waking in the hospital Reuther told his surgeon, "Take my eye, or my arm or leg, but spare my tongue.
 I've got a living to make."
 Reuther lost an eye and the partial use of one arm but survived.
 The gunman was never caught.
 Even though the Detroit police had some very good eyewitness accounts and descriptions, they never followed up successfully on any of the leads.
 One neighbor offered descriptions of the shooter to police, but he was rejected and began receiving anonymous phone calls telling him to shut up.
 His brother Walter had earlier survived an April 1948 incident in which he was hit by a shotgun blast through his kitchen window.
 Reuther happened to turn towards his wife, and was hit in the arm instead of the chest and heart.
 That crime also was never solved.